Disney's Coronado Springs Resort address:

 over the slide to spit water at guests as they go down

 There is a lot to do at Disney's Coronado Springs besides swim.
-There is the Iguana Arcade at the Dig Site main pool area.
-Cyclists may enjoy the variety of bicycles available to rent, standard, tandem and Surrey bikes to tour the .9 mile long Esplanade which encircles Lago Dorado.
+There are two arcades, the Jumping Beans Arcade in El Centro beside Panchitos, and the Iguana Arcade at the Dig Site main pool area.
+Cyclists may enjoy the variety of bicycles available to rent- standard, tandem and Surrey bikes - to tour the .9 mile long Esplanade which encircles Lago Dorado.

 For fun and fitness, guests can also take a nature walk,